EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/04-update-multiagentflow-class.md

 # 5.5: Update the MultiAgentFlow Class

+## Understanding MultiAgent Architecture Using LlamaIndex Workflows

+LlamaIndex workflows are designed around an event-driven architecture.
+The workflow begins when a start event is triggered.
+Each step in the workflow is defined by a function decorated with the `@step` decorator.
+These step functions are activated by specific event types, which means the workflow decides which step to execute next based on the event it receives.

+Each step processes its input event and returns a new event.
+This returned event determines the next step in the workflow.
+Steps can emit multiple events, and a single step can be set up to listen for several different event types.
+This flexibility allows multiple steps to run in parallel, enabling efficient and scalable workflows.

+In the context of multi-agent systems, each step typically interacts with a different agent.
+By leveraging this event-driven approach, you can run several agents at the same time, making your workflow both modular and highly parallelized.
+This structure makes it easy to add, remove, or modify agents as your application evolves.

 ## Define Reviews Events

 In this step, we will define `ReviewsEvent` and `ReviewsCompletedEvent` classes in `multi_agent_workflow.py` to handle events related to the Reviews Agent.
 These event classes allow the workflow to track and manage the execution and completion of the Reviews Agent.